 Women Will Die: Yes, making abortion illegal would likely increase the amount of women who die seeking abortions.
 Yes, this is tragic.
 But even if 50% of women would die performing illegal abortions (a gross overestimation), right now 99% of attempted abortions end in a child's death.
 When you consider the number of lives lost in the currently easy, accessible, cheap procedure of abortion now versus the number of lives which would be lost if it were made illegal, it just doesn't compare.

 The problem with all these bad reasons for taking life is that they require a certain presupposition to work.
 Yes, making abortion illegal is more tragic due to the loss of women's lives - if aborted fetuses aren't living humans.
 But if a fetus is human, then keeping abortion legal is far more tragic.
 Yes, abortion is legal, which is great - if it hasn't legalized injustice against a living human being.
 These bad arguments all require one to adhere to the presupposition that a fetus is not a living human, or that being human confers value and rights.
 It strikes me that some of these arguments were used to justify the continuation of slavery.
-How could such a large number of freed slaves support themselves?
+We can't treat the slaves as people.
+How could such a large number of freed slaves support themselves outside of the plantations?
 The continuation of slavery was a mercy to them.
-Society be harmed by freed slaves - through the vengeance some would seek with violence, for their economic drain due to their poverty, for their taking of jobs, and for the new cost of what used to be free labor.
-We all recognize that these are not justified reasons one can give to treat another as property, yet pro-choice advocates use these arguments to justify treating fetuses as non-human property.
-We don't allow these types of bad arguments to justify what our forbears did to indigenous groups in the past, we don't allow these arguments to legitimize genocide by dictators, and we don't allow these arguments to work against those who are draining on our society.
+Society would be harmed by freed slaves - through the vengeance some would seek with violence towards their former masters, for their economic drain due to their poverty, for their taking of white jobs, and for the new cost of what used to be free labor.
+We all recognize that these are not justified reasons one can give to treat another as property, yet pro-choice advocates use these types of arguments to justify treating fetuses as non-human property.
+A fetus can't survive "off the plantation," therefore it's not valuable life.
+A fetus with a disability or a fetus who is brought to term from a minority community will be an economic drain to us, therefore we should encourage the perpetuation of abortion.
+That's just ludicrous.
+We don't allow these types of bad arguments to justify what our forbears did to indigenous groups in the past, we don't allow these arguments to legitimize genocide by dictators, and we don't allow these arguments to work against those who are draining on our society now.
 How then can these arguments legitimize the killing of the unborn humans unless we are proposing their lack of humanity?

-Even worse than the bad argumentation, some pro-choice advocates attempt to shut down discussion by claiming that only women are able to speak to the issue - the party with the largest vested interest in maintaining abortions.
+Even worse than the bad argumentation, some pro-choice advocates attempt to shut down discussion by claiming that only women are able to speak to the issue - the party who claims to have the largest vested interest in maintaining abortions.
 That would be like saying only plantation owners or only those in slave states could speak to the issue of slavery, as it affected them.
 When we defend the innocent, every voice is important.
 This is what helps to balance out bias.
-It's why American citizens of all stripes can call out the government for the mishandling of immigrants.
+It's why American citizens of all stripes can call out the government for the mishandling of immigrants and their children.
 One doesn't need to be an immigrant or a politician to do so - and thank God for that.
 It's only because of the voice of non-illegal immigrant people that politicians changed their minds.
 The oppressed and voiceless need someone beyond themselves and their oppressor to fight for them.

 1. The Foundational Question: What is killed in abortion?